fabiosaracco/Py_n_Ne/README.md

    - write a Louvain community detection
    - Extra: python-igraph, the package of the beast (community detection)

-Lesson 5.)
-Harvest: request and BeautifulSoup
+Lesson 5.) request and BeautifulSoup

    - examining the structure of a webpage
    - handling the exceptions